arkatebi/OpenWorld-problem/README.md

 input1 is a TWO column text file containing the list of species to be
-considered: the first column has the taxon id and the second column has the organism name. input2 is a list of UniprotKB/SwissProt filenames over a series of time points.
+considered: the first column has the taxon id and the second column has the organism name. input2 is a file containing the UniprotKB/SwissProt filenames over a series of time points.
+The file file format is one filename in each line.
+Blank lines are allowed.

 One specific example run with input1 file sp_list.txt and input2 file sprot_files.txt: